LeNPaul/portfolio-jekyll-theme/projects/genreguide.md

 <div id="disclosure" style="display:none;">
 With these genre samples I tried to represent as faithfully as possible a broad range of genres, based on my own years of experience in designing Metal logos and studying up on genres that I'm not too familiar with.
 I then had them checked by several scene veterans and a fellow designer to confirm style accuracy and coverage.
 As of yet, some of these have not officially been checked and validated by the "field experts."
 But, ultimately, these remain interpretations, anyway.
 <br><br>
 It may well be that you have other ideas on what these logos are supposed to look like.
 Maybe you don't think my comments are clever or helpful or funny.
-In that case, drop me a line on Twitter, and tell me what needs improving
+In that case, drop me a line on Twitter, and tell me what needs improving.
 </div>

 <script type="text/javascript">